Mayron/MayronObjects/README.md

 ## 4.1: Optional Function Parameters and Return Types

 Additionally, you can declare optional parameter arguments and return values by adding a question mark `"?"` character in front of the definition type.
-However, *they must be declared at the end of the declaration list* after any non-optional definitions:
+The recommended convention is to declare optional parameters at the end of the declaration list but this is optional:

 ```lua
 MyPackage:DefineParams("string", "number", "?table");